 Other Breakfast Ideas for a Crowd

 This maple sausage and bacon french toast bake is so delicious – I promise the whole family will love it!
 But if you want some other options for a big family breakfast – here are some of my favorites!

 – Breakfast Gumbo

 Maple Bacon & Sausage French Toast Bake

-- 3 slices bacon, diced in large chunks
+- 3 slices bacon cooked, diced in large chunks

-- 5 large cinnamon glazed donuts, cut into 1” cubes (You can also use LARGE regular glazed donuts, cinnamon rolls or even thick Hawaiian bread slices)
+- 5 large cinnamon glazed donuts 5-6 cups, cut into 1" cubes – you can also used regular glazed donuts, cinnamon rolls or even thick sliced Hawaiian bread or rolls

 - 1 cup half and half